Grants & Waivers

 Study Abroad Grant

 The Wisconsin Study Abroad Grant is for undergraduate Wisconsin resident students enrolled in a program leading to a first bachelor's degree.
 The student must demonstrate financial need (based on the FAFSA) and must be enrolled full-time in the semester preceding the study abroad semester.
-The grant is limited to participation in a long-term study abroad program (8 weeks in duration or longer) administered by UW-Green Bay or any other UW System Institution.
+The grant is limited to participation in a long-term study abroad program (8 weeks in duration or longer) administered by UW-Green Bay or any other Universities of Wisconsin Institution.
 The amount of grant is between $500-$2,000, and priority will be given to applicants who have not received the grant for a prior term.
 Applications are available through the Office of International Education.

 Hearing/Visually Handicapped Student Grant